mstrielnikov/ta/task_1/README.md

 ```

 ## How would I scale using L2
-Scaling of the voting solution proposed make sense when smart contract's transaction throughput exceed ~one-hundred TPS (applicabaly to L1-ETH network), reaching such a fraction of L1-networks troughput which results in transaction commit delays and gas/commission starting to increase.
+Scaling of the voting solution proposed make sense when smart contract's transaction throughput exceed Ethereum’s base layer ~15-30 ts/s, or reaching such a fraction of L1-networks troughput which results in transaction commit delays and gas/commission starting to increase.
 To maintain the quality of user-experience, we want to keep smart contracts logic operational while handling targeted amount of transactions per second.
 One option is outsource the computation off-chain to L2.